 Let us walk you through the food allergy basics, which also serve as a good refresher when training a family member or babysitter about allergies.
 A life with food allergies means planning because, well, we eat every day of our lives.
 As families or individuals living with allergies, what we don’t get to be is as spontaneous as others.
 But we can live safely, fully and well.

 Managing your allergies starts with organization.
 If you have an allergy, avoidance of your trigger becomes second nature.
 You’ll become the person who always has the treat and auto-injector in her bag, not to mention wipes and a cell phone with 911 on speed dial.

 There is a learning curve before you can start to feel comfortable with the new dietary restrictions and anaphylaxis precautions, and that takes time.

 Importance of hygiene: The first step to managing a food allergy involves basic hygiene.
 Wash your hands – a lot.
 Residues from foods you are allergic to (for instance nuts) can be transferred from one person’s hands onto surfaces like bus or subway poles, and then onto your hands.
 This won’t be a problem as long as you always wash your hands before eating or touching your mouth, nose or utensils.

 Warm, soapy water is the best way to wash your hands but hand sanitizer is better than nothing.
 Baby wipes are also a good idea and it is more likely that the proteins can transfer to the disposable wipe.
 They can also be used to clean tables and chairs, which is especially useful during travel (e.g. airplane).

-Cross-Contamination: The second step involves learning and teaching others about cross-contamination.
-Also called cross-contact, this occurs when a food that you are allergic to comes in contact with something that you were going to eat.
+Cross-Contact: The second step involves learning and teaching others about cross-contact.
+This occurs when a food that you are allergic to comes in contact with something that you were going to eat.
 The allergen contamination may happen directly or may occur indirectly through shared use of utensils.